leon988/PG2/README.md

 ============
 The name 'R16' was inspired by the Zoom Room where our group was founded.
 At the heart (and the code!) of Page Two is a collective of programmers united by their shared passion for art and technology.

+This project is brought to you by Guerizim Leon, Ganesh Shrestha, and Paul Corpuz:
 <div id="Team Socials" align="center">

 Guerizim Leon: